Trying to figure out which things to do in Greenwich Village NYC but wishing you could get some local advice first?

 The food variety in Greenwich Village ranges from the dive bar with great wings to posh and upscale.
 Here are some of my faves.

-Don’t miss Il Mulino, Lupa, Carbone, Morandi, Babbo, or Otto.
+Don’t miss Il Mulino, Lupa, Carbone, Morandi, or Babbo

 Check out Bleecker Street Pizza, John’s Pizza, Joe’s Pizza, and Artichoke Pizza.